Mike Pelfrey

 Michael Alan Pelfrey (born January 14, 1984) is an American college baseball coach and former professional baseball pitcher.
-He is the pitching coach at Wichita State University.
-He played college baseball at Wichita State University from 2003 to 2005 for head coach Gene Stephenson.
+He was the pitching coach at Wichita State University from 2019 to 2023, where he played from 2003 to 2005 for head coach Gene Stephenson.
 He played in Major League Baseball (MLB) for the New York Mets, Minnesota Twins, Detroit Tigers, and Chicago White Sox.

 Professional career

 After his junior year at Wichita State University, Pelfrey entered the June 2005 amateur baseball draft.
 Having chosen Scott Boras as his agent, there were concerns that Pelfrey would hold out or require a higher-than-market value contract.
-The Mets selected him with the ninth overall pick (ahead of future All-Stars Andrew McCutchen and Jay Bruce by two and three spots, respectively), even though he was projected to have gone higher than that.
+The Mets selected him with the ninth overall pick, even though he was projected to have gone higher than that.
 After six months of negotiations, the Mets signed Pelfrey to a four-year major league contract on January 10, 2006.
 The deal reportedly included a $3.5 million signing bonus and $5.3 million in guaranteed salary.

 Pelfrey began the 2006 season on the Single-A St. Lucie Mets, going 2–1 with a 1.64 ERA in four starts before being promoted to the Double-A Binghamton Mets.
 With Binghamton, he was 2–1 with a 2.66 ERA and 55 strikeouts in 471/3 innings over his first eight starts.